whad-team/learn.whad.io/content/_index.md

 through various aspects of this framework and its command-line tools, with practical exercises whenever it is possible, and learn to use it at your own pace.
-Select a category below to start your journey, if you don't really know where to start the *Introduction* category should be a very good fit 😉.
+Select a category below to start your journey, if you don't really know where to start the [Discover and setup WHAD](/setup/) category should be a very good fit 😉.